Please note: The undergraduate and graduate application deadline is July 5, 2021 for Winter 2022 Trimester.

 Are there any equivalent courses taken in an accredited academic setting that are more likely to transfer in at MCU?
 Yes.

 - MCU will accept equivalent courses for transfer credit from an accredited academic setting.
-Common courses for transfer include English, Math, Nutrition, Anatomy and Physiology, Medical Terminology, etc.
+Common courses for transfer include English, Math, Chemistry and Nutrition, Anatomy, Microbiology, Medical Terminology, etc.

-Could I receive credit for alternative learning gained outside the traditional academic environment?
+Could I receive credit for alternative learning gained outside the traditional academic environment through professional and life experience?
 Yes.

 - MCU accepts credits for other types of learning gained outside the traditional academic environment.

-- Students who wish to receive credit for prior learning must fill out MCU’s Portfolio Evaluation Application which can be found on the home page of the website.
+- Students who wish to receive credit for prior learning must fill out MCU’s Portfolio Evaluation Application which can be found in the “Forms” section of your midwifery.edu account.
 PLEASE NOTE: We do not accept applications for review of alternative learning credit until after you are enrolled at MCU.

 - MCU awards a credit hour as defined by US Department of Education as “an amount of work represented in intended learning outcomes and verified by evidence of student achievement that is an institutionally established equivalency that is not less than one hour of classroom or direct faculty instruction and a minimum of two hours of out of class work for each week for approximately fifteen weeks for one trimester or the equivalent amount of work over a different amount of time.”

-- Please note that there are fees associated with course waivers through the alternative learning credit process.
+- Please note that there are fees associated with course waivers through the MCU Portfolio Evaluation for life experience and alternative learning credit process.